By David Cox

 Misdirection, Error, and Puff

-A church that does not clearly, forcefully, and directly teach the Word of God is ruined.
-The first step down this road of error is a devaluation of the authority of Scripture, where alternatives are given and very Scripture is under valued, followed by alternative authorities such as popularity (Rick Warren’s Saddleback Church for example), or people’s opinions, or anything that is not directly the Word of God.
+A church that does not clearly, forcefully, and directly teaches the Word of God is ruined.
+The first step down this road of error is a devaluation of the authority of Scripture, where alternatives are given and very Scripture is undervalued, followed by alternative authorities such as popularity (Rick Warren’s Saddleback Church for example), or people’s opinions, or anything that is not directly the Word of God.
 If you do not highly value Scripture as a guide and ordering of your life, nothing will be right after that.
-We obey Jesus because we love him, because he first loved us.
+We obey Jesus because we love him because he first loved us.
 The second form of attack is twisting of Scripture to mean anything but what it obviously says.
 Parts of Scripture are twisted out of their context to say what they don’t say, and the priorities of Scripture are changed to major on the minors, and minor on the majors.
 Very many churches stress unity, peace, and love (as actions between themselves) but without the necessary undergirding of a new birth relationship with Jesus, condemning all their efforts to failure.
 Other churches maximize the Holy Spirit and his work while minimizing Jesus and His work.
 A third attack is simply refuting Scripture as a self-made authority.
 In this attack, there is no reason or validation of the person who refutes Scripture, just because he says so.
 This is often used with a poor reasoning that Scripture, or the way Scripture has been interpreted is just wrong, and doesn’t work any more, therefore we have to use other options outside of Scripture (like the Emergent Church Movement).
 Still yet another tactic used here by Satan in “ruined churches” is to simple puff the unnecessary.
 What this does is to highly value something of low value so that people don’t have time for the priorities of the Christian life.
 Many churches are ruined by programs.
 These programs do social projects, build buildings, or do community works like picking up trash.
 While none of this is really wrong, it is wrong to waste the churches energies, time, and resources on what is not directly the work of God.
 Many times churches have introduced so many “mission projects” like radio stations, Christian camps, Christian schools, and many other things that in themselves they may not be wrong or bad, but they drain what the church can do diluting its resources and energies.
 The first priority of every church is to reproduce itself in the form of evangelism of its community, telling the unsaved the plan of salvation, convincing them to be saved.
 After that, the priority becomes getting these unsaved people recently saved grounded and participating as active members in that very same church.
 Missions should be likewise 90% (the majority of the funds and resources) this activity away from the local church, and very little should go to other things.
 The church is ruined if evangelism is absent, muted, or weak.
 The only way to do evangelism correctly is aggressively.
 By that I mean that the church confronts false doctrine with the truth of Scripture, and fights for this truth.
 In my estimation, churches that are Calvinistic have already been ruined because as a rule, Calvinistic churches are not aggressive evangelistically.
 Some would argue the contrary with me, but Calvinistic philosophy that only the elect can be saved usually has a corollary that they should not be radical or extreme in reaching out to the lost if most are not going to heaven and have no change to go to heaven anyway.
 We will look at more things later.

 False teaching ruins a church (see next study for more on this).